Aashish55/Aashish55/README.md

 ### Hi there, I'm [Aashish Jangam][website] 👋

 ## I'm a Web Developer, Game Developer and Android App Developer!
-- 🔭 I’m currently working on Self Development.
+- 🔭 I’m currently working on Web Automation.
 - 🌱 I’m currently learning everything 🤣.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 Goals: Contribute more to Open Source projects.